darktable-org/dtdocs/content/overview/workflow/process.md

 ### color calibration

 Traditional white balance correction attempts to ensure that whites and grays are really neutral (R = G = B) and doesn’t really try to manage the impact on other colors.
 The [_CAT tab of the color calibration module_](../../module-reference/processing-modules/color-calibration.md#white-balance-in-the-chromatic-adaptation-transformation-cat-tab) extends this treatment to handle the remainder of the color range and works in a color space designed specifically for chromatic (color) adaptation.
 As with traditional white balance controls you can select a patch of neutral gray in your image to calculate the white balance, or use a selection of other automatic and manual methods.
 The default settings use the white balance from the image's Exif data and are usually sufficient.

+If you need to make adjustments in the _color calibration_ module, you may want to also revisit any saturation corrections you made earlier in the _color balance rgb_ module.

 ### correct lens distortions